Guise Will Be Guise: Plot

 Gunn sets off to find Angel, but, when he arrives at the cabin, the fake swami knocks him out.
 Angel witnesses this and uses a fishing pole to pull the man out of the sun and into his grasp.
 Cordelia arrives at the Bryce home, but before she can rescue Wesley, Virginia finds out that he's not really Angel.
 In order to get a significant amount of power from a demon, Bryce plans to sacrifice his daughter as the demon will grant immense power to anyone who sacrifices a virgin on their 50th birthday (hence why Bryce chose Angel to be her bodyguard, as the curse would have prevented the two from having sex).
 Angel and Wesley conclude that Lanier was trying to prevent the sacrifice so that Bryce wouldn't get the power.
 Bryce starts the sacrificial ritual, but Angel and crew interrupt.
 The demon appears, but won't take Virginia as a sacrifice because she is not a virgin.
 Furious about her father's actions, Virginia punches him and disassociates herself from him, revealing that she hasn't been a virgin since she was sixteen.
 After reading an article in a magazine, both Cordelia and Angel are jealous that Wesley is getting so much publicity as Virginia's bodyguard.

 Production

 Alexis Denisof enjoyed playing Angel in this episode, although when the BBC asked him what the props team used for the fake blood he had to drink, he was unsure.
 "I should find out," he says.
 "I haven’t been feeling well ever since."

-Acting

-While Cordelia is looking through the criminal database, series producer Kelly A. Manners can be seen on a photo under the name Irwin Oliver.